aklojzy/hello_world/README.md

 # hello_world

-THis is a first reposotry on which Alicja would learn GIT.
+This is a first reposotry on which Alicja would learn GIT.

 Web UI change.